-Our run began on London’s most polluted street, Euston Road, and ended in the much cleaner airs of Hampstead Heath, with a jaunt along the canal through Camden lock and via Regent’s Park for good measure – clocking an overall score of 86.4 out of 100 on the clean air scale.
+Our run began on London’s most polluted street, Euston Road.
+It ended in the much cleaner airs of Hampstead Heath.
+The route took us along the canal through Camden lock and via Regent’s Park for good measure – clocking an overall score of 86.4 out of 100 on the clean air scale.

-The Tenzing Clean Air Run Club meets every Thursday and has groups on Strava and Facebook that you can follow to find out the route and meeting point for the week.
+The Tenzing Clean Air Run Club meets every Thursday.
+It has groups on Strava and Facebook that you can follow to find out the route and meeting point.
 The club is open to all abilities and is led by the incredibly enthusiastic and motivating running coach James Poole, who led our run and got me to run up both Primrose Hill and Parliament Hill (the latter of which we climbed not once but twice!), no mean feat!

-While at the event I also had a chance to chat with the lovely Tenzing founder, Huib van Bockel, and some of his colleagues, giving me the opportunity to learn a bit more about the company and its growth over the past three and a half years.
+While at the event I also had a chance to chat with the lovely Tenzing founder, Huib van Bockel.
+This provided the opportunity to learn a bit more about the company and its growth over the past three and a half years.

-As a plant-based runner who tends to avoid sugary energy drinks, the Tenzing brand had been on my radar, as it sells itself on being ‘natural energy purely from plants’.
-I learnt from Huib that the ingredients are based on a Sherpa recipe of natural caffeine, electrolytes and anti-oxidants – none of the nasties found in many of the other energy drinks – and that the company is named after Sherpa Tenzing Norgay, one of the first two men to scale Everest.
-I was impressed to hear that the company re-invests five percent of its profits into environmental projects, uses BPA free, 100 percent recyclable cans and is working to make its whole supply chain as sustainable as possible.
+As a plant-based runner who tends to avoid sugary energy drinks, the Tenzing brand had been on my radar.
+It sells itself on being ‘natural energy purely from plants’.
+I learnt from Huib that the ingredients are based on a Sherpa recipe of natural caffeine, electrolytes and anti-oxidants.
+It doesn’t contain the nasties found in many of the other energy drinks.
+The company is actually named after Sherpa Tenzing Norgay, one of the first two men to scale Everest.
+I was impressed to hear that the company re-invests 5% of its profits into environmental projects.
+It also uses BPA free, 100 % recyclable cans and is working to make its whole supply chain as sustainable as possible.